jweir/estail/README.md

 ### Why

-I wanted to stream some log files from one machine to an ipad.
+I wanted to stream some log files from one machine to a tablet.

 ### Options